 Deborah Jaffé is a cultural historian with a special interest in design, technology and memory studies; particularly relating to women and innovation, childhood and play, industrial design and souvenirs.
-She is the author of eight books including: What’s Left of Henry VIII, Victoria – a celebration, Ingenious Women and The History of Toys.
+She is the author of eight books including: Ingenious Women, The History of Toys, What’s Left of Henry VIII, and Victoria – a celebration and the co-editor, with Dr Stephen Wilson of Memories of the Future: on countervision.

 Deborah studied art and design at Dartington College of Arts and the London College of Furniture before gaining her MA from the Royal College of Art.
 Her varied career includes work in the toy, educational and fashion industries; the visual arts; design history; and Holocaust related archives.
 She has been a member of numerous committees including: the Victoria & Albert Museum of Childhood at Bethnal Green; the National Art & Design Saturday Club at The Sorrell Foundation and the Centre for the Study of Cultural Memory at the University of London.
 Deborah is experienced in the media and has appeared on national and international tv and radio.
 She edited 40 issues of Newcomen Links for the Newcomen Society for the history of engineering before stepping down in 2021.
 Her current work concentrates on the Biography of an Archive of Holocaust related material, and her ceramics